Cloud-Native-Security/misconfiguration-controller/README.md

         anaisurl.com/misconfiguration: "true"
 ```

-The deployment will be changed by the operator once per day for as long as it is running inside the Kubernetes cluster and the deployment has the annotation.
+The Operator will run by default every 10 hours.

-Otherwise, the reconcilation loop will run if either of the following is true:
+Otherwise, the reconcilation loop will run if
-A new Operator CRD with misconfiguration is deployed to the Kubernetes cluster and the same namespace contains a deployment with the Operator annotation is set to "true".
+* A new Operator CRD with misconfiguration is deployed to the Kubernetes cluster
+and either of the following is true:
+* The cluster contains a Deployment with the Operator annotation is set to "true"
+* The Deployment to be changed is at least 5 minutes old and has the tag set to "false"

 ### Uninstall CRDs
 To delete the CRDs from the cluster: